-Furthermore all Affiliate Ministers should be united among themselves and so should share a genuine concern for the spiritual welfare of the whole Mystical Community.
-They should also be mindful that the benefits they receive by reason of their ecclesiastical office are closely bound up with their sacred work.
+Furthermore, all Affiliate Ministers should be united among themselves and so should share a genuine concern for the spiritual welfare of the whole Mystical Community.
+They should also be mindful that the benefits they receive because of their ecclesiastical office are closely bound up with their sacred work.
 Therefore they should contribute generously, as the Bishop or Abbess may direct and as their means permit, to the material needs of the Church.

 Moreover, the care of souls should always be infused with a missionary spirit so that it reaches out as it should to everyone living within the community.
 If the Bishop or Abbess cannot contact certain groups of people, he should seek the assistance of others, even ministers who can assist him or her in this effort.

-In the exercise of their teaching office it is the duty of Ministers to preach God’s word to all the Christian people so that, rooted in faith, hope and charity, they will grow in Christ, and as a Christian community bear witness to that charity which the Lord commended.
-It is also the duty of pastors to bring the faithful to a full knowledge of the mystery of salvation through a catechetical instruction which is consonant with each one’s age.
+In the exercise of their teaching office Ministers must preach God’s word to all the Christian people so that, rooted in faith, hope and charity, they will grow in Christ, and as a Christian community bear witness to that charity which the Lord commended.
+Pastors also must bring the faithful to a full knowledge of the mystery of salvation through a catechetical instruction that is consonant with each one’s age.
 In imparting this instruction they should seek not only the assistance of the Clergy but also the cooperation of the congregation.

 It is their first duty to foster these objectives by prayer, works of fasting and the example of their own life for which this Executive Council strongly urges them to increase their esteem and zeal.
 With due consideration for the character proper to each religious community, they should also enter more vigorously into the external works of the Ministry.

-Religious Ministers are by Consecration assumed into the responsibilities of the Conciliate so as to become themselves the prudent cooperators of the Mystical Order.
-Today they can be of even greater help to Bishops or Abbesses in view of the greater needs of souls.
-Therefore, they can be said in a real sense to belong to the clergy of the Affiliate Church inasmuch as they share in the care of souls and in carrying out works of the Ministry under the authority of The Patriarch and Presiding Prelate.
+Religious Ministers are by Consecration assumed into the responsibilities of the Conciliate to become themselves the prudent cooperators of the Mystical Order.
+Today they can be of even greater help to Bishops or Abbesses given the greater needs of souls.
+Therefore, they can be said in a real sense to belong to the clergy of the Affiliate Church since they share in the care of souls and in carrying out works of the Ministry under the authority of The Patriarch and Presiding Prelate.

 Other members of religious communities, both men and women, also belong in a special way to the Affiliate Church family and offer great assistance to the sacred hierarchy.
-With the increasing demands of the Ministry they can and should offer that assistance even more and more.
-In order that the works of the apostolate be carried out harmoniously in individual Affiliate Churches and that the unity of affiliate discipline be preserved intact, these principles are established as fundamental:
+With the increasing demands of the Ministry, they can and should offer that assistance even more and more.
+So that the works of the apostolate be carried out harmoniously in individual Affiliate Churches and that the unity of affiliate discipline is preserved intact, these principles are established as fundamental:

 This DEGREE will include The Queen Abbess, the Senior Bishop, the Chief Bishop and the Cardinal, nothing in this document shall hinder the performance of the holders of the offices.
 They shall on behalf of the Mystical Order and under this DECREE by the Archbishop and sanction by His All Holiness the Patriarch and Presiding Prelate.
 They shall perform the following duties: